MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/intro-to-mscollaborate.md

 - collaboration between multiple named organizations (e.g., Microsoft team 1 users, company A users, and company B users), and
 - collaboration with users from any organizations.

-Each engagement is associated with either the default MS Collaborate Terms of Use [Agreement](https://go.microsoft.com/fwlink/?linkid=849107) or an appropriate custom legal agreement between the parties in the engagement.
-Partcipant users should visit the engagement page and see the description and agreement that applies to each specific enagement.
+Each engagement is associated with either the default MS Collaborate [Terms of Use](https://go.microsoft.com/fwlink/?linkid=849107) or an appropriate custom legal agreement between the parties in the engagement.
+Participant users should visit the engagement page and see the description and agreement that applies to each specific engagement.
 For more information about seeing the legal agreement for an engagement, see [How to view your Engagements](view-engagements.md).

 Engagement owners are Microsoft users who manage the engagement in MS Collaborate.
 Users with Engagement Owner permissions can:
 - create new collaborations in the system as a named engagement that will map content or feedback to users,